 Gardening doesn’t discriminate, young or old.
 It’s rewards are for everyone.

 It’s a safe space

 Plants don’t judge.
 Simple!
-For those of you struggling with mental healthy issues, those simple day to day task or socialising with other that most of us take for granted, can be the most overwhelming for someone who is struggling.
-Gardening can be a great way to get outside and channel ht nervous energy into something purposeful, motivating and creative.
+For those of you struggling with mental health issues, those simple day to day tasks or socializing with others that most of us take for granted, can be the most overwhelming thing for someone who is struggling.
+Gardening can be a great way to get outside and channel that nervous energy into something purposeful, motivating and creative.

-Working toward a shared goal with other promotes a real sense of community.
+Working toward a shared goal with others promotes a real sense of community.
 Mental illness can be extremely isolating and for also for those whole are struggling with confidence issues, meeting new people can be a daunting experience.
-So joining a communal gardening group can be a great way to nip the fear and discomfort in the bud and connect with likeminded people.
+So joining a communal gardening group can be a great way to nip the fear and discomfort in the bud and connect with like-minded people.

 Lets us know your gardening tips in the comments below!